 Faith Build 2017 & 2018

 Our Faith Build family for 2017 moved into their new home in December of 2017.
-We are now getting ready to start construction for our Faith Build family for 2018 moved into their home in December of 2018!
+Construction is underway now for our Faith Build family for 2018 moved into their home in December of 2018!

 Read more about our Faith Build homes and families by clicking here.